lorenzsj/fqstat/README.md

 ```

 ## Usage
-fqstat requires 1 positional argument referred to as the root_dir that is as the starting point of the search.
+fqstat requires 1 positional argument referred to as the root_dir which is used as the starting point of the search.
 It also supports the following optional parameters:

 | Flag          | Description                                     |
 | ------------- | ----------------------------------------------- |